nirb28/dsp_ai_rag2/model_server_readme.md

    MODEL_SERVER_URL=http://localhost:8001
    ```

-The system will first check if `model_server_url` is provided in the config, and if not, it will fall back to the `MODEL_SERVER_URL` from environment settings.
+The system will first check if `server_url` is provided in the config, and if not, it will fall back to the `MODEL_SERVER_URL` from environment settings.

 ## Example Postman Collection